This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 4. Start Bathing Your Puppy

 Before wetting your puppy’s coat, place cotton balls into their ears to prevent water from entering the ear canal.

-Furthermore, make sure that your puppy is standing on a rubber mat that will ensure sure good footing and prevent slipping accidents.
+Furthermore, make sure that your puppy is standing on a rubber mat that will ensure good footing and prevent slipping accidents.

 Start bathing your puppy with warm water using the faucet on a low setting or a pitcher.
-Please note, you should always bathe your puppy with lukewarm water!
+Please note, that you should always bathe your puppy with lukewarm water!

 If the water is too hot you can easily burn your puppy’s sensitive skin, and if the water is too cold your puppy can easily get chilled.